Websoft9/ansible-webmin/docs/admin-mysql.md

 # MySQL

-RabbitMQ deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management.
+Webmin deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management.

 Follow the steps below to use it: